havochvatten/MSP-Symphony/frontend/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-~~Run `ng e2e` to execute the end-to-end tests~~
-We're switching to Cypress for e2e testing.
-However, no specs are written as of now.
-See [Cypress](https://www.cypress.io/) for more information.

 ## Storybook

 Run `npm run storybook` for a dev server.
 Navigate to [https://localhost:6006/](https://localhost:6006/) (it usually opens a Chrome tab automatically).
 Storybook will automatically update if you change any of the source files.